Myrmex/alatius-macronizer-api/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"text":"quos putamos amissos, praemissi sunt"}' localhost:105/macronize
 ```

-## Dockerization

-Here I recap the procedure for creating the Docker image.
+## Creating the Docker Image

+Once tested the FlasK API in the Ubuntu VM, it's time to package everything in a Docker image.

 As macronizer requires to compile C files, execute Python scripts, and connect to a PostgreSql database, I chose the official PostgreSql image as my base.
+This anyway has the disadvantage that, unless using older images, we will have to deal with issues in compiling C, as macronizer relies on Ubuntu 20, whereas newer PostgreSql images use later versions of the OS.

-### Create Container
+### Creating the Docker Container

-First you create a `postgres` container and fire `bash` in it:
+First you create a `postgres` container (here I name it `macronizer`) and fire `bash` in it:

 ```ps1
 # this is based on Debian GNU/Linux 11 (bullseye) (cat /etc/os-release)